koenreiniers/pim-community-dev/UPGRADE-1.6.md

 We can now define simple steps without elements or configuration.

+If you implements a StepInterface that also requires configuration, you need to implements ConfigurableInterface (not come anymore by default from AbstractStep).

-If you define a configurable Step, you need to implements ConfigurableInterface (not come anymore by default from AbstractStep).
+If you implements a StepInterface that also have step elements, you need to implements ConfigurableInterface (not come anymore by default from AbstractStep).

 BC Breaks:
  - Remove getConfiguration() and setConfiguration() from Akeneo\Component\Batch\Step\AbstractStep
+ - Remove getConfigurableStepElements from Akeneo\Component\Batch\Step\AbstractStep

 TODO: